professorallman/professorallman.github.io/public/references/JavascriptReference.md

 ### if

-An `if `statement checks if a condition expression is `true` and executes a block of code or statement that immideatly follows the condition check.
-If the expressionn evaulates to false then the block of code or statement is skipped.
+An `if `statement checks if a condition expression is `true` and executes a block of code or statement that immediately follows the condition check.
+If the expression evaluates to false then the block of code or statement is skipped.

 ```javascript
 let myCondition = true;